-The factors for years up to 2018 are based on the NO_x emissions inventory reported up to that year in February 2020 using fleet composition and vehicle kilometre data derived from the Department for Transport (DfT) to estimate the NO_x emissions by each Euro standard.
-Details on the method for estimating NO_x emissions from road transport are given in the UK's official Informative Inventory Report submitted under the revised EU Directive 2016/2284/EU on National Emissions Ceilings (NECD) and the United Nations Economic Commission for Europe (UNECE) Convention on Long-Range Transboundary Air Pollution (CLRTAP)^[3].
-Fleet composition uses evidence from DfT's Automatic Number Plate Recognition data (2007-2018) on how the age and fuel mix of vehicles vary on different types of roads.
-The emission factors for NO_x are those derived from COPERT 5^[4].
+The NO_x emissions inventory uses fleet composition and vehicle kilometre data derived from the Department for Transport (DfT) to estimate the NO_x emissions by each Euro standard.
+Details on the method for estimating NO_x emissions from road transport are given in the UK's official Informative Inventory Report submitted under the National Emission Ceilings Regulations (NECR, 2018) and the United Nations Economic Commission for Europe (UNECE) Convention on Long-Range Transboundary Air Pollution (CLRTAP)^[3].
+Fleet composition uses evidence from DfT's Automatic Number Plate Recognition data (2007-2019)

+on how the age and fuel mix of vehicles vary on different types of roads.
+The emission factors for NO_x are those derived from COPERT $5.3^{[5]}$.

-Primary NO2 factors from 2019-2035 are based on the latest NAEI projections on road transport NO_x emissions, as reported in March 2020 to CLRTAP^[5].
+Primary NO2 factors are also based on the methodology and input data for the submitted version of the Air Quality Directive 2020 compliance assessment.
+From 2020-2035, this was based on the latest NAEI projections on road transport NO_x emissions, as reported in March 2021 to CLRTAP^[6] but also factoring in the updated basemap road speeds.
 The key assumptions behind the forecasts in weighted f-NO2 factors are those that define the composition of the future vehicle fleet, future traffic activity and the corresponding NO_x and f-NO2 factors for current and future vehicles.

-The composition of the future vehicle fleet is based on figures provided by DfT in January 2020 on sales and activities of new cars and vans and on updated assumptions made by the NAEI on future sales, annual mileage and survival rates of HGVs and buses derived from analysis of past trends.
+The composition of the future vehicle fleet is based on figures provided by DfT in January 2021 on sales and activities of new cars and vans and on updated assumptions made by the NAEI on future sales, annual mileage and survival rates of HGVs and buses derived from analysis of past trends.
 Outside of London, a fleet turnover model is used to calculate the future fleet composition using vehicle survival rates derived from trends in historic licensing data.
-Traffic growth assumptions for each main vehicle type come from DfT (provided in January 2020) for Great Britain (GB) projected to 2035 and re-set to the 2018 base year.
+Traffic growth assumptions for each main vehicle type come from DfT (provided in January 2021) for Great Britain (GB) projected to 2035 and re-set to the 2019 base year.
 Fleet composition and vehicle activity forecasts for London were provided by Transport for London in January 2020.